 What Is an EB-3 Visa?

 The EB-3 visa is a permanent residency visa designed for skilled workers, professionals, and other workers.
-For nurses, this visa offers a stable pathway to live and work in the U.S. permanently.
-The process involves securing an employment offer from a U.S. employer who can then sponsor your visa application.
-Given the current shortage of nurses in the U.S., the EB-3 US visa for nurses presents a favorable option for those looking to advance their careers in a new country.
+For nurses, this visa offers a stable pathway to live and work in the US permanently.
+The process involves securing an employment offer from a US employer who will then sponsor your visa application.

 Who Qualifies for the EB-3 Visa?

-To qualify for the EB-3 US visa for nurses, you must meet several criteria:
+To qualify for the EB-3 visa as a nurse, you must meet these requirements:

-• Unfilled Position: The job market in the U.S. must demonstrate a need for your position, which, for nurses, is currently given due to the widespread nursing shortage.
+- Unfilled Position: The job market in the U.S. must demonstrate a need for your position.
+For nurses, this is currently demonstrated by the widespread nursing shortage.

-Moreover, to apply for an EB-3 nurse green card visa, you must be a registered nurse or a licensed practical nurse in the state where you intend to work.
+- State Licensure Requirement: You must be a registered nurse in the state where you intend to work.
 This means you will need to pass the NCLEX-RN exam and potentially obtain additional state-specific licensing.
+Don’t worry – Interstaff helps each nurse obtain the correct license!

 Steps to Apply for the EB-3 Visa